Tan-Thai/Trailrunner-Proj-TDD/TDD-Diary.md

 I'll be splitting tests into invalid/valid or yes/no to create a more clear labeling of what it tests.

+Methods will be similar to my previous projects, setup with validations and forced loops to ensure correct returns.

 #### Reflections

 the fact that I had to capture a whole string and convert it because it contained a single "\n" is crazy.
 I sat and tried